cryptpad/documentation/admin_guide/installation.rst

 This guide is about installing a public CryptPad instance available on the internet.
 For instructions about installing and running a local development instance please see the :ref:`dev_guide`.

-The development team is available to provide paid support contracts (see our `organizational plans <https://cryptpad.fr/accounts/#org>`__ for an idea of our pricing), otherwise, requests for assistance can be directed to the community in our `forum <https://forum.cryptpad.org>`_ or `admins Matrix channel <https://matrix.to/#/#cryptpad-admins:matrix.xwiki.com>`_.

 Prerequisites
 -------------